pnp/List-Formatting/view-samples/london-tube-status/README.md

 - Click the **Save as a new flow** link within the error section
 - Use the flow checker to find each action that needs to be updated (there are 3 total).
 Update the action to point to your site and choose the Tube Status list.
 - Save the flow and Run it

+Head over to your list and you'll see the Tube Statuses being updated using the view format!
+By default, this list will receive updates every 15 minutes.

 ### TFL Tube Status flow (Azure Logic Apps Option)